 Are the RLXMARTD bracelets good for scout troops?

 The RLXMARTD 8-pack is the most popular choice for scout troops and youth groups.
-8 different colors at $1.25 each means every scout gets a unique bracelet for under $10 total.
+Eight different colors at the lowest per-unit price in the category means every scout gets a unique bracelet at budget-tier pricing.
 The compass teaches basic orientation skills, and the paracord teaches knot-tying — both core scouting competencies.
 No fire starter means no safety concerns for younger kids.

 How many colors come in the RLXMARTD 8-pack?